AzureCosmosDB/CosmosAIGraph/docs/aca_deployment.md

-# CosmosAIGraph : Deploying the Azure Container App
+# CosmosAIGraph : Deploying the Azure Container Apps

-## Azure Container Apps

-The **recommended solution** for this reference application is to deploy to [Azure Container Apps (ACA)](https://learn.microsoft.com/en-us/azure/container-apps/).
+The **recommended deployment** for this reference application is in [Azure Container Apps (ACA)](https://learn.microsoft.com/en-us/azure/container-apps/).

 ACA offers a very mature and easy to use runtime environment for your applications